What I'd Tell My 22-Year-Old Self About Money

 I have a Google spreadsheet where I track my net worth once a month.
 It takes about 15 minutes.
 I update the numbers on the first of the month, look at the trendline, and close the tab.

-I don’t use budgeting apps.
-I don’t track individual purchases.
-I don’t categorize my spending or review where every dollar went.
+I don’t use budgeting apps, I don’t track individual purchases, and I don’t categorize my spending or review where every dollar went.
 I set my automatic transfers at the beginning of the year based on a simple annual review, and then I live my life.
+I laid out the whole month-by-month version of this system in The 2026 Wealth by Design Blueprint, and the operating principle is the same one I’d hand to anyone starting from scratch: design once, automate, then leave it alone.

 This system has produced better results than any sophisticated strategy I ever tried or observed professionally.
 Not because it’s optimized, but because it’s sustainable.
-It runs whether I’m paying attention or not.
-It doesn’t require motivation, discipline, or willpower on any given day.
+It runs whether I’m paying attention or not, and it doesn’t require motivation or willpower on any given day.
 It’s a machine that I built once and maintain annually.

-I’d tell my younger self: build the boring system now.
-Annual budget review.
-Automatic transfers.
-Monthly net worth check.
-That’s it.
+Build the boring system now: an annual review, automatic transfers, and a monthly net worth check.
 Everything else is noise that makes you feel productive without actually making you wealthier.

 It’s okay to not know what you’re building toward.